-- Implement the Responsible Ministry: Screening in Faith initiative.
+- Cooperate with the Responsible Ministry: Screening in Faith initiative.

-- The Children’s Ministry Team – including Teachers and Nursery volunteers – meet regularly to support their efforts and address concerns.
+- The Children’s and Youth Ministry Team – including Teachers and Nursery volunteers – meet regularly to support their efforts and address concerns.

-- Rector and Churchwardens – keep informed of plans and concerns.
+- Parish Priest and Churchwardens – keep informed of plans and concerns.

-- Children and their parents – regular communication using traditional and online means.
+- Children and Youth and their parents – regular communication using traditional and online means.

 Missional Outreach into the Neighbourhood

-- Missional listening: find out where God is already active in children’s ministry.
+- Missional listening: find out where God is already active in children’s and youth ministry.

-- Finding out who lives in the neighbourhood and how to meaningfully engage with them.
+- Find out who lives in the neighbourhood and how to meaningfully engage with them.

-- Building relationships over time with new families and looking for what God is up to in their lives.
+- Build relationships over time with new families and looking for what God is up to in their lives.

 Skills, Experience and Qualities Required: